ibalampanis/ai-ethics/guide.md

   <img width="250" src="media/AI/AI-ethics.jpg" alt="">
 </p>
 <br>Source: Texas A&M University School</br>

+### AI Terminology

+  * **Artificial Intelligence (AI):** The simulation of human intelligence processes by machines, especially computer systems.
+These processes include learning, reasoning, and self-correction.

+  * **Machine Learning (ML):** A subset of AI that involves training a machine to learn from data, allowing it to improve its performance on a specific task over time without being explicitly programmed.

+  * **Deep Learning:** An advanced subset of machine learning that uses layered neural networks to analyze various factors in large volumes of data.
+Deep learning is key to many AI capabilities, such as speech recognition and image analysis.

+  * **Neural Network:** A computer system modeled on the human brain's network of neurons.
+It consists of layers of nodes that process inputs and can learn to perform tasks by analyzing data.

+  * **Natural Language Processing (NLP):** A branch of AI that gives machines the ability to read, understand, and derive meaning from human languages.

+  * **Computer Vision:** An AI field that trains computers to interpret and understand the visual world.
+Machines can accurately identify and classify objects — and then react to what they "see" — through images from cameras, videos, and deep learning models.

+  * **Algorithm:** A set of rules or instructions given to an AI, ML model, or other computer programs to help it learn from data and make decisions or predictions.

+  * **Bias in AI:** Refers to systematic and unfair discrimination in the outcomes of AI systems.
+This can stem from biased training data or flawed algorithmic design, leading to unethical or unfair results.

+  * **Reinforcement Learning:** A type of machine learning technique that enables an algorithm to learn through trial and error using feedback from its own actions and experiences.

+  * **Ethics in AI:** The branch of ethics that examines the moral aspects of technology use, focusing on creating and using AI in ways that ensure fairness, accountability, and transparency.

 ## Chronological overview of the development of AI
 This chronology provides a broad overview of the evolution of AI, highlighting key developments and trends over time.